rayalan/binary-adages/content/one-feature-many-ways-blueprint-study.md

 The planning layer also supports cut and paste, so it's easy to design a layout when one isn't sure about the final size, and then relocate that layout into the available space once everything is planned out.

 Because terrain matters for more in Captain of Industry than other games, there are some effective limitations on how big a useful blueprint can be.
-But there's no forced limitations such as in Satisfactory.
+But there's no forced limit such as in Satisfactory.

 Of the three, Captain of Industry's implementation is the best, but primarily because of another feature: The planning layer.